 - 1. Implement High School Relations Plan. - 2.
-Increase by at least 5% each fall, the percentage of service area High School graduates enrolling at Cañada College. - 3.
-Conduct research to identify the percentage of high school graduates that directly enter four-institutions, bypassing the community college, and the percentage that are not pursuing any form of higher education. - 4.
-Investigate the potential for increasing evening and weekend course offerings and the expansion of the College for Working Adults.
+Increase by at least 5% each fall, the percentage of Sequoia Union High School graduates enrolling at Cañada College. - 3.
+Conduct research to identify the percentage of high school graduates that directly enter four-year institutions, bypassing the community college, and the percentage that are not pursuing any form of higher education. - 4.
+Investigate the potential for increasing evening and weekend course offerings and the expansion of the College for Working Adults. - 5.
+Conduct research to identify the lifelong learning needs of the greying population.